 With his family, Bare released another collection of Silverstein songs, Singin’ in the Kitchen, in 1975.
-Bare subsequently recorded with Columbia Records (1978-1983) and the EMI America label afterwards.
+Bare subsequently recorded with Columbia Records (1978-1983), then EMI America label.
 In 1998, he joined forces with Waylon Jennings, Mel Tillis, and Jerry Reed for the Atlantic Records album Old Dogs, and worked with son Bobby Bare Jr., by then a rock recording artist (Bare Jr.), on the 2005 album The Moon Was Blue.
 In 2012, Bare released Darker than Light on Plowboy Records, a mix of older folk and country songs, plus a cover of U2’s “I Still Haven’t Found What I’m Looking For.”

 Bobby Bare and Friends

 This series displayed his gift for gathering diverse poets, songwriters, musicians, and actors together to exchange ideas and swap tunes.
-Guests included cultural icons such as Emmylou Harris, B.B.
-King, John Prine, Johnny Cash, Willie Nelson, Chet Atkins, and Roger Miller.
+Guests included cultural icons such as Chet Atkins, Johnny Cash, Emmylou Harris, B.B.
+King, Willie Nelson, John Prine, and Roger Miller.
 The interviews, often conducted casually around a recording console or a piano, resulted in frank conversations about the guests’ personal and artistic lives.
 Unique live performances featured interesting collaborations and gave viewers rare opportunities to witness songwriters perform their own compositions.

-In 1973, he released the self-produced album Ride Me Down Easy that year.
-In so doing, he set an important precedent for other Nashville-based artists who were seeking greater creative input in producing thei rown albums.
+In 1973, Bobby Bare released the self-produced album Ride Me Down Easy.
+In so doing, he set an important precedent for other Nashville-based artists who were seeking greater creative input in producing their own albums.

 Bobby Bare, Stylist